patxibocos/google-photos-exporter/README.md

-# Google Photos GitHub exporter
+# Google Photos exporter

-## What is google-photos-github-exporter ❓
+## What is google-photos-exporter ❓

-`google-photos-github-exporter` is an app that fetches every photo from Google Photos library and uploads it to GitHub.
+`google-photos-exporter` is an app that fetches every photo from Google Photos library and uploads it to GitHub.

 ## Build 🔨